tinode/chat/docs/API.md

 The `tags` are indexed server-side and used in user and topic discovery.
 Seach returns users and topics sorted by the number of matched tags in descending order.

 In order to find users or topics, a user sets either `public` or `private` parameter of the `fnd` topic to a search query (see [Query language](#query_language) below) then issues a `{get topic="fnd" what="sub"}` request.
-If both `public` and `private` are set, `private` query is used.
-The `public` query is persisted accress sessions and devices, i.e. all user's sessions see the same `public` query.
-The value of `private` query is ephemeral, i.e. not saved to database and not shared between user's sessions.
-The `public` query is intended for large queries which do not change often, such as finding matches for everyone in user's contact list on mobile phone.
-The `private` query is intended to be short and specific, such as finding some topic or a user who is not in the contact list.
+If both `public` and `private` are set, the `public` query is used.
+The `private` query is persisted accress sessions and devices, i.e. all user's sessions see the same `private` query.
+The value of `public` query is ephemeral, i.e. it's not saved to database and not shared between user's sessions.
+The `private` query is intended for large queries which do not change often, such as finding matches for everyone in user's contact list on mobile phone.
+The `public` query is intended to be short and specific, such as finding some topic or a user who is not in the contact list.

 The system responds with a `{meta}` message with the `sub` section listing details of the found users or topics formatted as subscriptions.